New York City Brain Injury Attorney

 The Glasgow Coma Scale is the most widely used metric to measure the severity of a brain injury.
 The scale can be broken up into three categories, eye-opening, verbal responses, and motor response.
 A score is taken of each category separately as well as together.

 Normally the injury victim's score is recorded when they are first evaluated and written down.
 This way any improvement or deterioration can be quickly noted.
-If, however, a patient is under the influence of any type of substance, in shock or is suffering from low blood oxygen this scoring system can be inaccurate as it does not taken into account these factors.
+If, however, a patient is under the influence of any type of substance, in shock or is suffering from low blood oxygen this scoring system can be inaccurate as it does not take into account these factors.

 Given the severity of the effects, the parties responsible for a traumatic brain injury cannot be allowed to shirk their legal and financial responsibilities.
 Our accomplished team of New York City brain injury attorneys has more than two decades of experience achieving success in catastrophic injury cases, including those involving serious head and spinal cord injuries.

 Recently, we recovered 2.5 million dollars for a construction worker who suffered a brain injury when he fell off of an unprotected wall at a construction site and struck his head.
 We would like to see if we can deliver the same outstanding legal services to you and your family as well.